Education and Special Events at the Hahn Horticulture Garden

 Get a jump on problems before they get out of hand!
 Elizabeth with discuss identification, prevention, and treatment of common diseases found on vegetable crops.

 Seminars and Workshops

-LOTS going on this winter at the Pavilion- so don't go dormant!
-We're featuring fabulous plants, delicious herbs, botanical intrigue, gardening tips and techniques, and more - all to get you inspired for spring!
+Composting, native perennials, hypertufa, and MORE - we have a lot going on this spring at the Pavilion!
 Note space is limited and pre-registration is REQUIRED - print off form (below) and mail it in, or contact Stephanie at firstname.lastname@example.org or call 540.231.5970 to let us know you're coming.

 Peggy Lee Hahn Garden Pavilion

 He's back!
 Bob Lyons, one of the founding fathers and first Director of the Garden, is back in town for some Horticulture lectures and graciously offered to fit yet another one in his busy day.